October 22, 2024 | 4 min read

 Abstracts are assigned to reviewers by the chairperson, secretary, or automatically by the Event Management System.

-Reviewers assess the assigned abstract based on defined criteria, including scientific importance, practical implications, and relevance to the conference subjects.
-Also, reviewers can discuss the abstract with other reviewers, request the submitter to revise the abstract, and change the abstract's topic.
+Reviewers assess the assigned abstract against defined criteria, including scientific importance, practical implications, and relevance to the conference topics.
+Also, reviewers can discuss the abstract with other reviewers, request that the submitter revise it, and change its topic.

-Abstract management platform provides features and functionality that support
+An abstract management platform provides features and functionality that support the requirements of different conference organizers.

 Here are a few of them: